 Fare for the DDOT bus is normally $2.00 for four hours.
 A 31-Day Dart Pass is $70 and good for unlimited rides on DDOT, SMART and the QLINE.
 Wayne State students and employees ride free with a special eligibility code.
 Request your eligibility code at go.wayne.edu/waynerides-request and follow the instructions provided to begin riding.

-SMART operates bus service in Oakland, Macomb and Wayne counties with local travel within and between suburban cities as well as service into downtown Detroit.
-In addition to regular fixed-routes, SMART offers limited-stop FAST routes along Woodward, Michigan and Gratiot.
-These FAST routes make getting to campus from places like Ferndale, Dearborn and Roseville relatively quick and easy.
-For example: The Woodward FAST bus picks up outside the Welcome Center (on Woodward at Warren).
-Travel time to Ferndale is approximately 30 minutes and all FAST buses are equipped with free on-board Wi-Fi.
-View all of SMART's campus-serving routes here.
+SMART operates bus service in Oakland, Macomb, and Wayne counties with local travel within and between suburban cities as well as service into downtown Detroit.
+In addition to regular fixed-routes, SMART offers limited-stop FAST routes along Woodward, Michigan, and Gratiot.
+These FAST routes make getting to campus from places like Ferndale, Dearborn, and Roseville relatively quick and easy.
+For example, The Woodward FAST bus picks up outside the Welcome Center (on Woodward at Warren).
+Travel time to Ferndale is approximately 30 minutes and all FAST buses are equipped with free onboard Wi-Fi.

 SMART accepts Dart passes and offers a couple of unique options, including $11 and $22 value passes.
 Wayne State students and employees ride free with a special eligibility code.
 Request your eligibility code at go.wayne.edu/waynerides-request and follow the instructions provided to begin riding.

 The QLINE, operated by M-1 Rail, is a 6.6-milecirculating streetcar loop with 12 stops along Woodward between Downtown and New Center and the North End.
-QLINE service was suspended due to the COVID-19 pandemic and will resume on September 27 and be free for the rest of 2021.
-When it returns, M-1 Rail has said its goal is for the streetcars to come every 15 minutes or less.
+Since re-launching in September 2021, the QLINE has achieved its goal of delivering service every 15 minutes 70% of the time.
 Travel time from New Center (Grand Boulevard) to Downtown (Congress) is approximately 30 minutes, traffic permitting.

 - Trumbull and Merrick (Athletics)